 The frequency domain refers to a mathematical representation of an image where the spatial information is transformed into frequency information.
 This transformation is typically achieved through techniques such as the Fourier Transform.
 In the frequency domain, images are decomposed into different frequency components, revealing patterns, textures, and structures that might not be readily apparent in the spatial domain.
 This domain shift is particularly valuable for tasks such as image analysis, enhancement, and filtering, as it allows for efficient manipulation and processing of image data based on their frequency characteristics.
 By analyzing images in the frequency domain, computer vision systems can extract meaningful features, suppress noise, and enhance image quality, thereby enabling more effective interpretation and understanding of visual information.

 Firstly, we have to define a transform space in which to apply the Fourier transform by using the Fast Fourier Transform (FFT) algorithm.
-Because images have two dimensions, x and y, we need to transform them into two different frequencies:
+Because images have two dimensions, and , we need to transform them into two different frequencies:

 Mathematically, the Fourier transform in 1D is